thirumurthis/Learnings/jbang/Using_Jbang_to_run_java_camel_code_like_script.md

     }
 }
 ```

-- To execute the file using JBang CLI use below command
+##### JBang command to run Java file

 ```
-jbang addTwoNumbers.java 5 5
+> jbang addTwoNumbers.java 5 5

-# output of the execution will look like below
 Sum of 5 + 5 = 10
 ```

-#### Defining Maven dependencies for JBang execution
+#### JBang can resolve Maven dependencies

-- JBang CLI can resolve Maven or Gradle dependencies from the file.
+- JBang CLI can resolve Maven or Gradle dependencies from the Java file.
-- The dependencies should be defined like below, where the line should start with `//DEPS`.
+- JBang requires the dependencies to be specified in a specific format which should start with `//DEPS` and looks like below.

 ```
 //DEPS groupId:artifactId:version
 ```

-BOM dependencies can also be defined which will look like below.
-Note the suffix `@pom`, this should be specified in case of bom dependecy.
+- Defining Maven `BOM` dependencies in the Java file.
+Note, the suffix `@pom`, is required when defining the bom dependencies.
+     - Points to note when using  `bom` dependencies,
-  - The bom should be sepcified at first, any other related dependencies of the bom doesn't require version number to be specified.
+          - The bom definition should be specified before using the related dependencies.
-  - Only one bom can be defined in a file.
+          - Single Java file that is executed by JBang can only contain one `bom` definition.

 ```
 //DEPS groupId:artifactId:version@pom
 ```

-- Example for [camel bom](https://mvnrepository.com/artifact/org.apache.camel/camel-bom/3.20.1) dependencies, not nee to specify the versions for the realted dependencies.
+- Example for using [camel bom](https://mvnrepository.com/artifact/org.apache.camel/camel-bom/3.20.1) dependencies, not nee to specify the versions for the realted dependencies.

 ```
 //DEPS org.apache.camel:camel-bom:3.20.1@pom